This post may contain affiliate links.

 Hopefully you’ve found this travel advice for Canadian snowbirds helpful.
 Once you’ve put your preparations in place you can journey on, rest easy and enjoy your delicious non-winter warmth.
 I’m jealous!

 Destination travel advice for Canadian snowbirds: If you’re a Canadian thinking of relocating to Mexico for the winter, you might enjoy this fun post on Moving to Puerto Vallarta.
+If you don’t have time for a long trip, you might want to check out these all inclusive Mexico adults only resorts.

 Disclaimer: I’m not a lawyer, medical or professional advisor.
 This article is for general information purposes only and is subject to change without notice.
 Always seek professional advice.